CMS: K-2 students given virtual option if deemed medically fragile

-Any students in kindergarten, first and second grades found to be medically fragile can enroll into the CMS Virtual Elementary School.
+Any students in kindergarten, first and second grades found to be medically fragile can enroll into the CMS Virtual Elementary School, school officials explained.

 “We have heard from parents of younger students who are medically fragile,” said Elyse Dashew, Board chair.
 “We are glad that CMS can offer students this expanded educational choice.”